nishkeni/nishkeni.github.io/_pages/about.md

 Research Interests
 ======

-My research interests lie in Statistical Learning, Optimization, Causal Inference & Network Science; and I love to think about the Design & Analysis of Algorithms.
+My research interests lie in Statistical Learning, Optimization, Causal Inference & Network Science; and I love to think about the Design & Analysis of Algorithms, and Chaos Theory.
 My prime hobby is ‘Thinking’ and I like to model real-life scenarios to find their solutions through Mathematics (for e.g. The Linear Inverse Problem Theory relates to how Humans perceive each other).
 I also like to think about the fusion of Machine Learning and Game Theory, as both these model the most supreme agents we live with; the former created by Humans while the later created by Biological Science!

 <br>